hplush/slowreader/web/README.md

 ## Deploy

-1. **Pull request preview:** the CI will publish a link to preview deploy to pull request events.
+1. **Pull request preview:** the CI will publish a `View deployment` link to pull request events in 2 minutes.
 2. **Staging**: `main` branch is on [`dev.slowreader.app`](https://dev.slowreader.app).

 Both preview and staging have Storybook at `/ui/` route.